Culture change can be fast!

 Step 3: Launch Event (~1 week)

 The launch event should be scheduled as soon after the last training event as possible, typically the subsequent week.
-In this event people will need to self-organize into cross-functional, cross-component teams, work out a common explicit quality standard, flush out enough of a single combined product backlog to keep the teams busy for a couple sprints, and work up a variety of artifacts.
+In this event people will need to self-organize into cross-functional, cross-component teams, work out a common explicit quality standard, flesh out enough of a single combined product backlog to keep the teams busy for a couple Sprints, and work up a variety of artifacts.

 The teams will also need to work out their Sprint cadence, and launch their first Sprint.
 By the time Step 3 is over, the teams should be in Sprint, with their first Sprint Planning session behind them.